Default-01/Discord.js-Handler-V14/README.md

 ## Installation

-1. Use this repo as themplate.
+1. Use this repo as template.
 2. Run the command `npm install` to download the packages.
 3. Done!

 Now you have a working discord bot with a command handler!

-If you find this themplate handy please share and star it 💪.
+If you find this template handy please share and star it 💪.